Stress and Weight Gain

 Very few of us are aware of the complex chemistry behind nervous eating.
 We just know that we tend to feel better after having a tasty slice of cake or a bag of chocolates.
 People under chronic stress tend to gravitate towards foods that are higher in salt, fat and sugar.
 Studies show that foods high in fat, sugar, or salt are, in fact, addictive.
 These types of food release opioids in the brain, which act like morphine to relieve stress and pain.
 We literally become food addicts, eating large amounts of junk foods even when we are not hungry.

 Although it is not exactly known why some people react to stress by eating more and others react by losing their appetite, recent studies suggest that there is a complex interaction between stress, metabolism, and a change in eating behavior.
 Anxiety, depression, and altered brain metabolism have been linked to emotional overeating and under-eating.
-The chemical differences between individuals who stress eat and those who do not, appear to be higher levels of cortisol, insulin, glucose, and cholesterol in the bloodstream of stress eaters.
+The chemical differences between individuals who stress eat and those who do not, appear to be higher levels of cortisol, glucose, and cholesterol in the bloodstream of stress eaters.

 Stress, Appetite, and Exercise